sgraine/marine-robotics-seminars/README.md

 ---

 ### ✨ Past Speaker Bios & Abstracts

 ---

+#### **20/10/2025 — Dr Julie Vercelloni, Australian Institute of Marine Science**

+**Bio:**
+Julie’s research is at the forefront of integrating cutting-edge technologies, such as machine learning, virtual reality, and advanced Bayesian statistics to address complex challenges in coral reef conservation.
+She has been instrumental in projects like Virtual Reef Diver and ReefCloud, which integrate AI technology to analyse reef health for large-scale monitoring.
+She is at the forefront of combining AI application with advanced Bayesian statistics to analyse change and quantify the relative contribution of underlying drivers.
+Her work exemplifies the fusion of ecological expertise with technological innovation that breaks the barriers of ‘proof-of-concept’, providing valuable insights into the drivers of ecosystem change and informing conservation strategies.

+**Abstract:**
+This talk will present recent insights from integrating AI techniques into coral reef monitoring programs, highlighting both the benefits and limitations for reef conservation, and outlining directions for future research.

+---
 #### **01/09/2025 — Dr Gideon Billings, Australian Centre for Robotics (ACFR), University of Sydney**